Computing Resources at Courant

 The Courant Institute of Mathematical Sciences (CIMS) is NYU's center for research and advanced training in Mathematics and Computer Science.
 At Courant, education and research are closely intertwined, and highly dependent upon computing.
 CIMS has a large network of Solaris and Linux-based servers and workstations, as well as Apples and PCs running Windows, which are all maintained by a full-time systems staff.

-Every desk within the Institute is equipped with a Solaris or Linux workstation, Windows PC, or Mac.
-There are also convenient general purpose computer labs for use by students and researchers, and a variety of computing resources, ranging from single processor systems used for student assignments to linux clusters and a number of multiprocessor shared-memory systems used for research.
+Every desk within the Institute is equipped with a Linux workstation, Windows PC, or Mac.
+There are also convenient general purpose computer labs for use by students and researchers, and a variety of computing resources, ranging from single processor systems used for student assignments to Linux clusters and a number of multiprocessor shared-memory systems used for research.
 All of these computing resources can be accessed either on-site or remotely via the network.

 Please direct questions and report problems to firstname.lastname@example.org.
 If, for some reason, email is not an available option you can submit a request online, or call (212) 998-3037.

 The systems group tries to minimize disruptions in system and file availability.
 However, it is important to keep the systems and software up to date, particularly where computer and network security is involved.

 Here we will provide a general outline of our regular maintenance schedule.

 Our file servers and mail gateways are the backbone of the Courant computing environment, and so their constant availability is critical during the Institute's peak operational times.
 Therefore, we try to avoid any outages for scheduled maintenance during the fall and spring semesters, except when such work is necessary to uphold the security or operability of the systems.

 Maintenance and upgrades of our critical servers, including operating system patches and hardware updates, will be performed in January, prior to the beginning of the spring semester, in May, after the spring term ends, and in August in preparation for the new academic year.